-VCTC is responsible for regional transportation planning and programming throughout Ventura County.
-The area served by VCTC is shown in the map below.
-A summary of VCTC programs and services, along with our organization chart, is shown in Attachment B.
+The area served by VCTC includes all of Ventura County and is shown in the map to the right.
+A summary of VCTC programs and services, along with our organization chart, is provided in Attachment B.

 Opportunities and Challenges

 The Ventura County

 Transportation Commission has

 numerous opportunities and

 several challenges.